 Although it’s commonly assumed that all spiders capture their prey using their web, different species use different methods.
 While some do use their webs to catch prey, others are ambush predators, while others mimic plants or even ants.

 Depending on the size of the spider, prey can be anything from tiny insects to birds or rodents.
 Almost all spiders have two hollow fangs, which they use to inject venom into their prey.
 However, the majority of spiders are not actually considered to be dangerous to humans.
 This is because most have venom that is too weak to do any harm.

 Spiders reproduce by laying eggs, and females can lay several hundred eggs at one time.
-Incredibly, females then wrap their eggs in an egg sac which she either leaves in the web or carries around everywhere she goes.
+Incredibly, females then wrap their eggs in an egg sac which they either leave in the web or carry around everywhere they go.
 Depending on the species, this egg sac can be as large as a tennis ball!

 Where Do Spiders Live?

 Spiders can be found all over the world in a wide variety of habitats.

 Some species live in trees, while others live in underground burrows or caves.
 Some spiders are found in deserts, while others are found in rainforests or other humid environments.